TotallyInformation/node-red-contrib-uibuilder/docs/client-docs/config-driven-ui.md

 The receipt from Node-RED or local setting (`uibuilder.set('msg', {_ui: { ... }})`) of a `msg` object containing a `msg._ui` property object will trigger the uibuilder front-end library to make changes to the web page if it can.

+> [!NOTE]
-?> Note that `msg._ui` can be either an Object (which only allows a single method call in the msg) or it can be an Array (which allows multiple method calls in a single msg).
+? `msg._ui` can be either an Object (which only allows a single method call in the msg) or it can be an Array (which allows multiple method calls in a single msg).

 Each method object may contain any number of component descriptors.
 Component descriptors can contain any number of sub-component descriptors.
 There is no theoretical limit to the nesting, however expect things to break spectacularly if you try to take things to extremes.
 If top-level components have no parent defined, they will use the parent at the method level, if that isn't defined, everything will be added to the `<body>` tag and a warning is issued.
 Sub-components will always be added to the parent component.